25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 - Billing is per shard provisioned, can have as many shards as you want
 - Retention between 1 day (default) to 365 days
 - Ability to reprocess (replay) data
-- Once data is inserted in Kinesis, it can’t be deleted (immutability)
+- Once data is inserted in Kinesis, it can't be deleted (immutability)
 - Data that shares the same partition goes to the same shard (ordering)
 - Producers: AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent
 - Consumers: